venk120soft/Javasript-learnings/README.md

 [more info](https://www.youtube.com/watch?v=iLWTnMzWtj4)

 ## How does javascript program works?
 How does the asynch operations are executed?
-javascript run time environment have follwing blocks
+Javascript is single threaded it means it will run one task at a time as it has only one **Callstack**.
+Javascript run time environment have follwing blocks
 - Memory Heap
 - Call stack
 - Web Api's(such as setTimeout and all other async operations)
 - Callback Queue
+- Promise Queue / Job Queue --> This is high priorit than the callback queue which is introduced in ES6
 - Event loop
 Javascript first allocate the memory for all the variables and functions in Memory Heap and in while code execution all synchornous operations are getting exectuted first by pushing into call stack and execute them in sequesnce